mjheick/ws_heick.family/README.md

 # Project: Family Tree

-Simply need a simple way to display a simple family tree.

-# Storage Tables

-This is how we plan to store all the data we need to make sure this is easy to navigate
+Lets make a Family Tree.

-## family
+# family database table

-Things we need to store in the database per-person would be:
+Every person gets stored the same way:

 - id: a unique identifier, probably some number, that references this specific record
 - name: No need to separate out first/mid/last.
 Just store the persons name
+- parent-bio-x: Index to one of the two biological parents of this person
+- parent-bio-y: Index to one of the two biological parents of this person
-- parent-x: Index to one of the two parents of this person
+- parent-adopt-a: Index to one of the two adopted parents of this person
-- parent-y: Index to one of the two parents of this person
+- parent-adopt-b: Index to one of the two adopted parents of this person
 - partner: Index to the partner to create step-relationships
 - dob: A date of birth.
 This would be a string but in yyyy-mm-dd format, and 00 or 0000 would signify initialization
 - dod: A date of death. defaults to 0000-00-00, same format as dob

+# TODO

+- 'about' page, cause authors need their soapbox (needs more work)
+- last 5 modified on homepage
+- auditing. table w/ idx, who, when, sql, and rollback
+- uploading and tagging images/video